 One indication of the reliability of the main indicators in this bulletin can be obtained by monitoring the size of revisions.
-These summary measures are available in Dataset So2 Regional labour market: Sampling variability and revisions summary spreadsheet and show the size of revisions over the last 5 years.
+These summary measures are available in Dataset S02 Regional labour market: Sampling variability and revisions summary and show the size of revisions over the last five years.

 The revised data may be subject to sampling or other sources of error.
-Our standard presentation is to show 5 years' worth of revisions (that is, 60 observations for a monthly series, 20 for a quarterly series).
-Further information on the quality of and methods for workforce jobs estimates can be found in the quality and methodology information report.
+Our standard presentation is to show five years' worth of revisions (that is, 60 observations for a monthly series, 20 for a quarterly series).